Here’s a little bit about me. Read it, or die. JK

-I’m currently working as a Regulatory Coordinator in Clinical Research and am pursuing a Master’s Degree in Public Administration specializing in Human Resources.
+I’m currently working as a Contract Administrator in a large Supply Chain department and last year I received my Master’s Degree in Public Administration specializing in Human Resources.

-Working in an Executive Office, I was constantly exposed to important HR concepts such as leadership development, talent management, and employee engagement.
+Working in an Executive Office, I was constantly exposed to important HR concepts like leadership development, talent management, and employee engagement.
 I was also exposed to a lot of Corporate BS.
-Today, I find myself most passionate about helping young professionals navigate through their first few years as GenYers in the workforce.
+Today, I find myself most passionate about helping young professionals navigate through their first few years as twenty-somethings in the work force.

 So that’s my goal.

 Being a Millennial in today’s work force is NOT easy.
 Anyone who thinks so is clearly unaware of the challenges we face on a daily basis.
 It’s my opinion that recent grads today are in fact more lost than other generations have been in the past.
-But I also believe that it’s our responsibility to empower other young professionals.
+But I also believe that it’s our responsibility to empower them.

 Why?
 Because we’re awesome.
 And we bring a lot to the table.
-And if employers can learn to embrace the changes and ideas that we bring into the workforce, the world will be a happier place.
+And if employers can learn to embrace the changes and ideas that we bring to the table, the world will be a happier place.

 So that’s what Gen Y Girl is about.
 Sharing.
 Learning.
 Improving.
 Ensuring that we are best equipped to be the leaders of tomorrow.